kulhanek/kafs-user/README.md

 ## Setup AFS ##
 1) Configure CellServDB, TheseCells, and ThisCell files in the /etc/kafs-user/ directory.
 Their meaning and syntax is the same as for OpenAFS.
+Configuration using AFSDB DNS is not supported.

 2) Enable the afs.mount unit for its automatic start at boot.
 ```bash